paralympics/sdms-user-guide/docs/layout-and-functionalities/access.md

 Passwords are stored encrypted.
 That means that no one, even not the SDMS Administrator can read out your password.
 Same security standard is applied to other sensible information, such as medical forms uploaded as PDF.

 SDMS logs you out after a certain set time (10-60 minutes) of inactivity.
-This counter applies to each window or tab of your web browser independently from each other; but once your session is deleted in one of these tabs, your access in all of them is denied unless you relogin.
+This counter applies to each window or tab of your web browser independently from each other; but once your session is deleted in one of these tabs, your access in all of them is denied unless you login again.
 That shall reduce the risk that a stranger with access to your terminal manipulates the data through your account with your knowledge.
 Especially in a public environment, it is highly recommended to click **Logout** when you finished your work in SDMS.